sopherapps/orredis/docs/SYSTEM_DESIGN.md

 - The `collection.update_one()` method does what `collection.add_one()` does except that its second argument is already a hashmap.
 - The `collection.delete_many()` method does the following:
-    - It receives the ids that are to be deleted and converts them to unique keys basing on the collection's model' s `__qualname__`.
+    - It receives the ids that are to be deleted and converts them to unique keys basing on the collection's s `name`.
     - It then calls the [`DEL` command](https://redis.io/commands/del/) on each of them in [a pipeline](https://redis.io/docs/manual/pipelining/)
     - That's it!

+## Storage

+- Each record is simply stored as a [hash](https://redis.io/docs/data-types/#hashes)
+- In order to group hashes in collections, each hash key is automatically given a suffix that includes the collection's name for instance "Oliver Twist" which belongs to the "Book" collection becomes "Book_%&_Oliver Twist".
+This way if there is an "Oliver Twist" in the "User" collection, the latter will not be picked when "Oliver Twist" the book is queried for.